swapsCAPS/esp32-woohoo/README.md

 - BME280
 - Rectangular rocker switch

+## ESP32 WiFi woes
+My router does not play nice with ESP32's it seems.
+Using my phone's hotspot, connecting to the internet and getting a time from NTP works fine.
+I **am** gettign an IP address, so I know the credentials are correct.
+But it seems I can't reach the internet, and get disconnected fairly quickly after connecting.
+I fiddled with the security settings and changed from WPA2 + WPA3 to WPA + WPA2 and all of a sudden the ESP32 connected fine.
+Yay!
+Wanting to be thorough, I tried using WPA2 + WPA3 mode again to see if I could reproduce my issue.
+But no!
+For some weird reason it just keeps connecting now.
+Needs some more testing.
+I'll be testing a deep sleep script that sleeps for 10 minutes, then when it wakes up, gets the time and logs if it succeeded or failed to `Serial`.
+According to some sources you need to disconnect wifi before deep sleep.
+I have not been able to reproduce consistent failures by _not_ disconnecting though, so I'll test without that first.
+Seems that I successfully got ntp time every 10 minutes.
+Trying with WPA2 + WPA3 for a couple of cycles.
+Something weird is going on with my router.
+I should try turning it off and on again and/or doing a hard reset.
+Could it be there is some weird stateful thing going on?

 ## Devices
 Battery powered ESP32 + BME280 modules.
 They take a measurement, send it to an mqtt broker and go to sleep for `TIME_TO_SLEEP`, defined in `./config.h`.